 - 6 Roma tomatoes, seeds scraped out and chopped

 - 1-2 cloves of garlic, chopped

 Heat a skillet over medium heat.
 When oil is shimmering, add garlic and cook for about 1-2 minutes, stirring occasionally.
 Just when the edges of the garlic start to turn golden, add diced tomatoes.
 Cook until tomatoes are heated through and just start to release their juice, about 7-10 minutes.
 Add basil and sauce, cook for one minute more.
 Remove from heat.
 Spoon over ravioli, sprinkle with freshly-grated Parmesan and serve.

-If your significant other doesn’t drop onto their knees and worship the ground you walk on, then I suggest you find a new love.
+If your significant other doesn’t drop to their knees and worship the ground you walk on, then I suggest you find a new love.